igorwojda/kotlin-coding-challenges/README.md

 # Kotlin coding puzzles
 This repository contains set of programming problems that are meant to be solved using [Kotlin](https://kotlinlang.org/) language (no worries solutions are here as well).
-These challenges will help you to prepare for [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews by revealing certain tricks and shaping your way of thinking.
+These challenges will help you to prepare for [whiteboard coding](https://www.quora.com/What-is-whiteboard-coding) interviews by revealing certain tricks, present problem solving strategies and train your mind to thing is specific way.

 This project is Android Studio project, because it allow quick out of the box JUnit test support.
 To start you just need to import project directly from github into Android Studio (detailed instructions below).